SQream/sqream_docs/troubleshooting/resolving_common_issues.rst

 Verify that:

-* The correct username, password, and database name are set
+* You are using a valid access token

 * The correct Fully Qualified Domain Name (FQDN) is set